5.15 Register / compile module

 Step 3 - Add imports to the pending list

-• If the import is already registered,
+• If a particular import has already been registered,

-Step 4 - save root module id
+Step 4 - Save root module id

 Id